OhmSainz/100-days-of-code/log.md

 ### Day 1: January 1, Sunday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp [Start from Scratch].
+**Today's Progress**: Feels good to be back at coding.
 I know that I'm not a newbie but I want to do all things good and updating my portfolio [I need an update]. (:

 **Thoughts** In 2016, I left programming and started Uni again, studying Psychology...
 This is the first day when I return to programming world. ~